-Stop taking nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen (e.g., Advil®, Motrin®) and naproxen (e.g., Aleve®).
+Stop taking nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen (Advil®, Motrin®), and naproxen (Aleve®).
 These medications can cause bleeding.
 For more information, please read Common Medications Containing Aspirin and Other Nonsteroidal Anti-inflammatory Drugs (NSAIDs).

 Note the Time of Your Surgery

 A clerk from the Admitting Office will call you after 2:00 pm the day before your surgery.
-He or she will tell you what time you should arrive for your surgery.
+The clerk will tell you what time you should arrive for your surgery.
 If you are scheduled for surgery on a Monday, you will be called on the Friday before.
-If you do not receive a call by 7:00 pm, please call 212-639-5014.
+If you do not receive a call by 7:00 pm, call 212-639-5014.

 Eat a Light Diet

 Eat a light diet, such as small sandwiches, eggs, toast, crackers, soup, or cereal.
 Limit the amount of dairy products, and avoid fried foods and foods with a lot of seasoning.